-- Step 1: Observe the yield of treated and untreated plot kg/quadrate from each quadrate. - Step 2: Convert the yield obtained from each quadrate in hectare and perform statistical analysis.
+- Observe the yield of treated plot kg/quadrate and yield of untreated plot kg/quadrate from each quadrate. - After that convert, the grain yield obtained from each quadrate into hectare basis and subjected to statistical analysis.
 The percent increase in yield over control was calculated by using following formula:

-Yield increase over control = T - C/C X 100 Where, T = Yield of protected plot (kg/ha) C = Yield of unprotected plot (kg/ha) The percentage avoidable loss in yield due to sucking pests was calculated as per the formula given by (Khosla, 1977).
-Percentage avoidable loss = T - C/T X 100 Where, T = Yield in the protected plot (kg/ha) C = Yield in the unprotected plot (kg/ha)
+Yield increase over control = T - C /C X 100 Where, T = Yield of protected plot (kg/ha) C = Yield of unprotected plot (kg/ha) The percentage avoidable loss in yield due to sucking pests was calculated as per the formula given by (Khosla, 1977).
+Percentage avoidable loss = T - C /T X 100 Where, T = Yield in the protected plot (kg/ha) C = Yield in the unprotected plot (kg/ha)

-Objective: To learn the calculations based on economics of IPM Economic Injury Level (EIL): Economic threshold Level (ETL): $\begin{split} &EIL = C/VIDK, \text{ where} \\ &C = \text{cost of control} \\ &V = \text{value of the commodity} \\ &I = \text{injury (e.g. defoliation or damaged fruit) based on a given density of insects} \\ &D = \text{economic damage (e.g. bushels lost or quality discount) caused by a given level of injury} \\ &K = \text{proportion of reduction in injury resulting from a control measure (usually the proportion of the insect)} \end{split}$ population that is killed, or "percent control")
+Objective: Calculations based on economics of IPM Economic Injury Level (EIL): Economic threshold Level (ETL): EIL = C/VIDK, where C = cost of control V = value of the commodity I = injury (e.g. defoliation or damaged fruit) based on a given density of insects D = economic damage (e.g. bushels lost or quality discount) caused by a given level of injury K = proportion of reduction in injury resulting from a control measure (usually the proportion of the insect population that is killed, or "percent control")